menchelab/BioProfilingNotebooks/README.md

 * Make sure you followed the _Prerequisites_ section and that the input data is in the repository, in the `data` subfolder.

 #### Option 1 - Pulling the image from DockerHub [fast]
+* You can obtain a pre-built image to run this notebooks from the DockerHub image repository:

 		docker pull koalive/bioprofilingnotebooks:v3

 #### Option 2 - Building the image from the Dockerfile [robust]
-* Run the following command the first time you want to run code from this repository - which might take some time to download all requirements:
+* Alternatively, run the following command the first time you want to run code from this repository - which might take some time to download all requirements:

 		docker build --rm -t bioprofilingnotebooks .
 		docker tag bioprofilingnotebooks koalive/bioprofilingnotebooks:v3